robbie-cahill/tunnelmole-client/README.md

 npm install --save tunnelmole
 ```

-Then in your code you can import tunnelmole:
+Then in your code you can import the `tunnelmole` ES module.

 ```
 import { tunnelmole } from 'tunnelmole';